hwheeler01/CompBio/github.md

 - Don't push large files to GitHub (>50 MB).
 If your project requires large input files, talk to Dr. Wheeler about options for storing them.
 See <a href="https://help.github.com/articles/what-is-my-disk-quota/">GitHub's policy</a> for more info.

+- In addition to all your code, use GitHub to store key journal articles, your presentation slides, and test input files.

 - Additional Git and GitHub resources are posted <a href="http://hwheeler01.github.io/CompBio/resources/">here</a>.

-### KEY POINT: Add and commit new scripts throughout your coding session.
+### KEY POINT: Add and commit new scripts and other small files throughout your coding session.
 Always push everything at the end of a session so your GitHub repository is updated with your new work.